I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optparam.md

 (Used only if <b>Style</b> is PUSHBUTTON_TYPE_DLGPROC.)

+`Style`

+Push button style, used only for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562844">TVOT_PUSHBUTTON</a> option type.

+`pData`

+Pointer to the parameter's value.
+Use of this member is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.

 `IconID`

 Usually identifies the icon to be associated with the option parameter, but is sometimes used for other purposes.
 Use of this member is dependent on the <a href="https://msdn.microsoft.com/3b3c002c-a201-4f81-b208-30864343409b">CPSUI option type</a>.